 Technology often provides the platform that may facilitate harm.
-All staff should be aware of the unique risks aassociated with online safety, and that technology is a significant component in many safeguarding and wellbeing issues.
+All staff should be aware of the unique risks associated with online safety, and that technology is a significant component in many safeguarding and wellbeing issues.
 DSLs are responsible for overseeing online safety in schools and should raise awareness in the staff group accordingly, including but not limited to, cyber-bullying, child sexual exploitation, radicalisation and sexual predation.
-The school will protect and educate the school community in their use of technology and has mechanisms to identify, intervene in, and escalate any incident, where appropriate.